andrewt3000/MachineLearning/transformer.md

 This lets the model analyze many patterns in parallel.

 ## 🎯 Training Tricks
 Label Smoothing is a regularization technique.
-Dropout is typically 0.1 in attention layers (versus 0.5 in fully connected layers)

 Residual Connections + Layer Norm
 - Help gradients flow